AIE-Guild/WsGreenWall/README.md

     GWs="<encryption_key>"

 - *encryption_key* -- This is a text string that will be used as a key for encrypted communications between co-guilds.
-It may include any printable character other than "[", "]", or "|".
+It may include any printable character other than double quotes of the "|" character.

 #### Example